adelpro/MERN-auth-roles-boilerplate/README.md

 ✓ Axios with Interceptors to manage fetchs

-✓ Token persist only in memory
+✓ Token persist only in memory and cookies

+✓ Refresh Token (in memory) and access token (in cookies)

 ✓ Hookform: to manage form inputs